-Being die hard fans of heavy metal, it was easy to take a deep dive into the catalog of the band that started it all.
+Being a die-hard fan of heavy metal, it was easy to take a deep dive into the catalog of the band that started it all.
 Black Sabbath is the perfect place to begin when traversing the heavy metal landscape.
-With that being said, its time to embark on another journey into another band's path and to rank their most notable albums.
+With that being said, it's time to embark on another journey into another band's path and to rank their most notable albums.

 10. Songs From The Sparkle Lounge (2008)

-An arena rock classic that rejuvenated the ever popular band.
+The album was an arena-rock classic that rejuvenated the ever-popular band.
 This album saw Def Leppard embrace their roots quite frankly.
 It debuted at #5 on the Billboard Top 200 and sold 55,000 copies during its first week.
 Not bad for a band that had begun to descend the popularity ranks during the previous few years.
-The bands members described the album tracks as being written in the style of "Hysteria" with the production style of "High and Dry."
-Any time you are searching for success, its always a good idea to go back to what got you to the top and this was no different.
+The band members described the album tracks as being written in "Hysteria" with the "High and Dry production style."
+Any time you are searching for success, it's always a good idea to go back to what got you to the top, and this was no different.
 The band even recruited country singer Tim McGraw who performed on the super single "Nine Lives."
 Overall this was a solid effort for Leppard and put the band back on the map.
-A definite must own for any and all Def Leppard purists.
+A definite must-own for all Def Leppard purists.

 9. Euphoria (1999)

-This album marked the return of the band's former star producer, Mutt Lange and the results did not disappoint.
+Mutt Lange was back, and the results did not disappoint.
 Although his role was limited, the material was well worth the wait.
-Euphoria debuted at #11 on the US Billboard Top 200 while producing the smash hit single "Promises" which Lange was responsible for producing.
-While the album invoked a similar style as Hysteria it unfortunately missed the mark with some of the material.
-There were some stretches where the album lacked focus.
-Nonetheless, another pretty solid effort and definitely worthy of top ten prowess.
-Despite the albums inconsistency, it did earn gold certification and according to the band ranks among their best albums of all-time.
-Taking all of that into account, the album slots in perfectly at #9.
+Euphoria debuted at #11 on the US Billboard Top 200 while producing the smash hit single "Promises," which Lange was responsible for creating.
+While the album invoked a similar style as Hysteria, it, unfortunately, missed the mark with some of the material.
+Some stretch where the album lacked focus—nonetheless, another pretty solid effort and worthy of top ten prowess.
+Despite the album's inconsistency, it did earn gold certification and, according to the band, ranks among their best albums of all-time.
+Taking all of that into account, the album slots in at #9.

 8. Def Leppard (2015)

-Finally a return to the band's glory days.
-Def Leppard's self titled album was the perfect annex for time travel as they were able to gracefully step back into the eighties and the results were priceless.
-An instant classic that screams masterpiece.
-This was the album that die hard fans were all waiting for.
-An album that went back to the good ole days of yesteryear.
+Finally, there was a return to the band's glory days.
+Def Leppard's self-titled album was the perfect annex for time travel as they were able to step back into the eighties gracefully, and the results were priceless.
+It's an instant classic that screams masterpiece.
+This was the album that die-hard fans were all waiting on.
+Undoubtedly, An album that went back to the good ole days of yesteryear.
 A solid effort up and down the lineup littered with star power.
-Stand out tracks include "Let's Go", "Dangerous", "Man Enough", "We Belong" among many others.
-Definitely worthy of the top ten and definitely one of Leppard's most consistent studio albums ever.
-If you have not heard this one you will definitely want to check it out as I dare you to be disappointed.
+Stand-out tracks include "Let's Go," "Dangerous," "Man Enough," "We Belong," among many others.
+Worthy of the top ten and one of Leppard's most consistent studio albums ever.
+If you have not heard this one, you will want to check it out as I dare you to be disappointed.

 7. Adrenalize (1992)

-The fifth studio effort for Def Leppard unfortunately came at the low point for the band following the untimely death of guitarist Steve Clark.
-As if that was not hard to deal with in itself for the band personally, the album was also the follow up to their greatest effort ever with Hysteria.
-Despite all of the turmoil, Adrenalize was a huge success as the album debuted at #1 on the US Billboard Top 200.
-A magnificent blend of hard rock mixed with potent pop rock flavor.
-Released during the infancy of digital, the sound production may have been a bit overdone but it nonetheless succeeded in winning over the audience.
-A solid album from top to bottom, Adrenalize represents Def Leppard's full transition from heavy metal pioneers to pop metal icons.
+Unfortunately, the fifth studio effort for Def Leppard came at the low point for the band following the untimely death of guitarist Steve Clark.
+As if that was not hard to deal with in itself for the band personally, the album was also the follow-up to their most significant effort ever with Hysteria.
+Despite all of the turmoil, Adrenalize was a massive success as the album debuted at #1 on the US Billboard Top 200.
+A magnificent blend of hard rock mixed with a potent pop-rock flavor.
+Released during the infancy of digital, the sound production may have been a bit overdone, but it succeeded in winning over the audience.
+A solid album from top to bottom, Adrenalize represents Def Leppard's complete transition from heavy metal pioneers to pop-metal icons.
 This album is still catchy today...28 years later!

 6. Slang (1996)

-If this was a popularity contest, Slang would probably fall much lower on this list.
-However; this is a "best of" list which means that all boxes must be checked to truly get an idea of the albums overall achievement.
+If this were a popularity contest, Slang would probably fall much lower on this list.
+However, this is a "best of" list, which means that all boxes must be checked off to get an idea of the album's overall achievement truly.
 With that being said, Slang may be the most underrated album of Def Leppard's career.
-While musical styles and genres shifted from glam to grunge, this was a difficult time period for bands that were used to playing glam and thrash metal.
+While musical styles and genres shifted from glam to grunge, bands were difficult for bands used to playing glam and thrash metal.
 Nonetheless, Def Leppard was able to release this stalwart as they transcended their musical boundaries both musically and lyrically.
-The result was a terrific blend of grungy sound with a balance of their classic sound and energy.
-I must admit that when this album was first released I absolutely hated it, but it has aged better than your local fine wine and spirits.
-Definitely belongs among the best of Leppard's catalog.
+The result was a terrific blend of grunge sound with a balance of their classic sound and energy.
+I must admit that when this album was first released, I hated it, but it has aged better than your local fine wine and spirits.
+It belongs among the best of Leppard's catalog.

 5. On Through The Night (1980)

 This was the album where it all began.
-This was Def Leppard at its heaviest and the sound was delightful.
-Probably their most "metal" album ever produced, their debut release was raw and to the point.
-Steve Clark and Pete Willis formed a dynamic duo on guitars that could absolutely shred with the best of them.
+'On Through The Night' was Def Leppard at its heaviest, and the sound was delightful.
+Their most "metal" album ever produced, their debut release was raw and to the point.
+Steve Clark and Pete Willis formed a dynamic duo on guitars that could shred with the best of them.
 Songs like "Wasted" and "Rocks Off" are still to this day considered some of Def Leppard's heaviest sounding tracks ever.
-Remember, this was a time period where the British Invasion was in its earliest stages and bands like Judas Priest and Iron Maiden were dominating that scene.
-Def Leppard was able to provide a unique sound that truly was original and different and the fans loved it.
-The first may have not been their most polished effort but it certainly put Def Leppard on the map and there was no turning back.
+Remember, this was when the British Invasion was in its earliest stages, and bands like Judas Priest and Iron Maiden dominated that scene.
+Def Leppard provided a unique sound that genuinely was original and different, and the fans loved it.
+The first may not have been their most polished effort, but it certainly put Def Leppard on the map, and there was no turning back.

 4. Pyromania (1983)

-While On Through the Night was the album that put Def Leppard in the game, Pyromania was the absolute game changer.
-A Heavy Metal masterpiece in both production and results and the rest is history.
-The album reached #2 on the Billboard Top 200 and produced many hit singles including "Pyromania", "Photograph", "Rock of Ages" and "Foolin" among the most notable.
+While On Through the Night was the album that put Def Leppard in the game, Pyromania was the absolute game-changer.
+A Heavy Metal masterpiece in both production and results, and the rest is history.
+The album reached #2 on the Billboard Top 200 and produced many hit singles, including "Pyromania," "Photograph," "Rock of Ages," and "Foolin," among the most notable.
 A classic from top to bottom, this album cemented Def Leppard's rise to the top of hard rock and heavy metal glory.
 If you were to take a poll...this album would almost absolutely take the cake as far as everyone's favorite Def Leppard album.
 Heavy but yet pop sounding.
-Definitely mention worthy when ranking the band's top album ever.
-For me its close but no cigar as there were others that check more boxes.
+Mention worthy when ranking the band's top album ever.
+For me, it's close, but no cigar as others check more boxes.

 3. Retroactive (1993)

 Casuals and mainstream Leppard fans may be questioning the placement of this album so high on the list.
-But true metal fans and knowledgeable music fans will recognize the truth to the madness.
-This was the first installment of the Vivian Campbell era in Def Leppard and this album is a true diamond in the rough.
-While Vivian brought a new dynamic to the band, this album was the last one to include material from Steve Clark.
-Overall, this may have been the bands most complete pieces of all-time.
-First of all, it charted at #9 on the US Billboard Top 200 as well as going platinum in record sales.
-But more important than notoriety and album sales, this album showed that Def Leppard could be just as dynamic with a new guitarist in toe.
-Retroactive is extremely underrated and is the bands most dynamic album ever produced with a mixture of ballads and some heavy kick ass riffs.
+But loyal metal fans and knowledgeable music fans will recognize the truth to the madness.
+This was the first installment of the Vivian Campbell era in Def Leppard, and this album is a natural diamond in the rough.
+While Vivian brought a new dynamic to the band, this album was the last to include material from Steve Clark.
+Overall, this may have been the band's most complete piece of all-time.
+It charted at #9 on the US Billboard Top 200 and going platinum in record sales.
+But more important than notoriety and album sales, this album showed that Def Leppard could be just as dynamic with a new guitarist in their toe.
+Retroactive is hugely underrated and is the band's most dynamic album ever produced with a mixture of ballads and some heavy kick-ass riffs.
 Solid from top to bottom.